 Tell us a fun fact/story about yourself!
 I seem to have a knack for celebrities taking jabs at me.
 Jesse Eisenberg once sarcastically told me I sounded like a good employee at a book signing after I had told him I finished his book at work earlier that day.
 Josh Radnor (Ted Mosby) once walked into a room I was in saying “How’s it going?” and before I could answer he eyed the newspaper puzzle page I was working on with a blank Crossword and said “Apparently not well.”
 (I would like to say, in my defense, I had been working on the Sudoku and had not actually started the Crossword yet.)

 Who are you in the LL community?
-Hi!
-I’m Becky.
-I’m a server mod in LL and a room mod for Pearl and Tulip specifically.
+I am an original member of Scale.
+Now I’m a Shelf Mod.